daneski13/portfolio-website/src/routes/projects/analyzing-finance-job-market.md

 <Image src='/projects/analyzing-finance-job-market/locations.webp' alt='Top 10 Locations Bar Graph' caption='Visualized with Seaborn'/>

 New York City and Chicago have the greatest proportion of the jobs relative to other cities in the United States.
+Since New York City and Chicago have major US security markets, it is not surprising that those 2 cities would have the greatest number of jobs in finance.

 <Plotly backupImageSrc='/projects/analyzing-finance-job-market/states.webp' src='/projects/analyzing-finance-job-market/states.html' alt='Job Listings by State Map' caption='Visualized with Plotly'/>

 The states of California, New York, Texas, Illinois, and Florida have the most jobs overall.
+New York's and Illinois' jobs are being driven by New York City and Chicago.
+Los Angeles and San Francisco have a large share of California's jobs, both of which are also major financial centers in the US.

+Houston, another large financial center, is the only city in Texas to crack the top 10, however only accounts for roughly a fifth of Texas jobs.
+None of Florida's cities cracked the top 10.
+Thus, there is much more variation in location within Texas and Florida compared to the other top states.

+If looking for a job in a major financial district, a job search should be targeted in New York City, Chicago, Los Angeles, and San Francisco.
+Otherwise, Texas and Florida have lots of demand for finance professionals with more locations to seek out.

 ### Which industries have the most jobs?

 <Image src='/projects/analyzing-finance-job-market/industries.webp' alt='Top 15 Industries Bar Graph' caption='Visualized with Seaborn'/>

+Staffing/ Recruiting is interestingly the most common industry making postings.
+This is likely due to staffing firms making many postings, as several of the most repeated companies in the dataset are staffing firms.

-Unsurprisingly jobs directly in the financial services industry are the most common, but tech is common as well.
-Software development, IT, Information/Internet, and Technology make up numbers 4, 6, 12, and 13 respectively.
+Besides Staffing/ Recruiting, many of the top 15 industries are directly in the financial industry as expected but tech is common as well.
+Software development, IT, Information/Internet, and Technology where information systems domain knowledge may be useful make up numbers 4, 6, 12, and 13 respectively.

 ### What skills are in demand?

 <Image src='/projects/analyzing-finance-job-market/skills.webp' alt='Most in Demand Skills Bar Graph' caption='Visualized with Seaborn'/>

 Excel is the most in demand skill, being mentioned in 25% of the job descriptions.
-Database, and Data Analysis are second and third, both around 10%.
+Database, and data analysis are second and third, both around 10%.
+SQL, Tableau, and Power BI were mentioned in about 1% of the postings.

-SQL, Tableau, and Power BI were mentioned in about 1% of the postings, however these skills may set a job candidate apart from others seeking the same role.
+Based on this data, applicants should focus mainly on Excel with database and data analysis secondary.
+However SQL, Tableau, and Power BI may set one applicant apart from another.

 ### Would my MIS degree make me more marketable?

-Database knowledge, data analysis skills, and SQL are in demand skills and are covered in the MIS degree program.
-Also, technology related industries are common in the top 15 industries.
-In these industries information systems domain knowledge may be useful.
+Database knowledge, data analysis, and SQL are in-demand and are taught within the MIS degree program.
+Also, technology related industries are common in the top 15 industries, where information systems domain knowledge will be useful.